 During September, in the final year, curates will be paired with end of curacy assessors - usually two experienced clerics from within the diocese.
-Curates should contact their assessors as soon as possible to arrange an assessment date and to forward them (and the Start of Ministry Officers) a copy of their portfolio.
-The assessment takes the form of an interview which will be based on the evidence presented in the curacy portfolio.
+Curates should contact their assessors as soon as possible to arrange an assessment date.
+Curates should forward their assessors and Start of Ministry Officers copies of their completed portfolios by the end of November.
+Assessments take place in between December - mid-January and take the form of an interview which will be based on the evidence presented in the curacy portfolio.
 Once the interview has taken place the curacy assessors write a report, complete with a recommendation to the bishop.
 The bishop will then meet with the curate personally to confirm the curacy has been successfully completed.
-More information can be found in appendix 5.
+More information can be found in appendix 5

-It is the responsibility of the curate, with the help of the training incumbent, to ensure that the curate has met each of the qualities by the end of their curacy: careful planning at the outset and during the curacy is strongly encouraged.
+It is the responsibility of the curate, with the help of the training incumbent, to ensure that the curate has met each of the qualities by the end of their curacy: careful planning at the outset and during the curacy, is strongly encouraged.